 As babies we breathed full, complete breaths, then somewhere along the way we lost track of this breath.
-In the yin yoga practice the full complete breath is a marvelous tool.
-The breath is also the force that your attention travels on.
+In the yin yoga practice the full complete breath is a marvelous tool that your attention travels on.
 Learn how you can find your way back to the full complete breath.

 When you inhale:

 - Notice the breath in the chest making the side ribs expand and the top corners of the chest lift up.

 - Feel the floating ribs in the back expand and press down toward the floor, giving you the sense that there is a tiny flotation cushion underneath your middle back.

 - Notice the belly expand slightly.

 - Feel the movement begin just below the navel as the belly draws up and inward.